The Best Ice Skating Rinks in Sydney (Indoor and Outdoor)

 Ice Zoo Sydney

 Ice Zoo is located on Gardeners Road in Alexandria, and offers public skating sessions, learn-to-skate classes, and ice fitness classes.
-You can also play a game of ice hockey, or go ice skating with live DJ music and light shows.

 The ice rink is open seven days per week, with a wide range of different sessions to choose from, for kids as well as for adults.